 If you’re a cyclist with long hair, you know how frustrating it can be to try and wear a helmet.
 Traditional helmets don’t always fit well with long hair and often get messy and tangled.
 But there is a way to solve this problem!
 This blog post will show you six ways to wear a helmet with long hair to stay safe on your bike while looking great.

 1. Braid it or tie it in a bun

 If you have long hair and want to wear a bike helmet, one of the easiest ways is to braid or tie it in a bun.
 This can help keep your hair out of the way while also making it easy to put on your helmet without getting tangled up.
 To braid your hair, gather it into a ponytail, and begin braiding it down your back.
-If you want to wear your hair in a bun, gather it into a ponytail and then twist it up into a bun.
-Secure it with some bobby pins or a hair tie, and you’re ready!
+If you want to wear your hair in a bun, gather it into a ponytail and twist it into a bun.
+Secure it with bobby pins or a hair tie, and you’re ready!